coruzzilab/PhyloGeneious/README.md

 3. MAFFT
 4. TNT # Before running the pipeline for the first time, type "tnt", and agree to the terms and conditions
 5. Perl > v.5.20 # Needs the DB_File.pm module
-6. RAxML (raxmlHPC-PTHREADS-AVX) # for the post-analysis TE tree search
+6. RAxML (raxmlHPC-PTHREADS-AVX) # for the post-analysis total evidence tree search
-7. Python # for post-analysis
+7. Python >= 3.6 # for post-analysis scripts
 8. R # for post-analysis GO enrichment

 ## Run setup: